 We recently introduced dynamic job routing for RPM Remote Print Manager® (RPM).
-Dynamic job routing uses actual data values to process your print jobs.
+Dynamic job routing uses actual data values to specify how you want to process your print jobs.

 How to use job data